Local government in Pennsylvania: Borough

 What outside Pennsylvania many would think are called "towns" are by law officially boroughs (often also spelled as boros) which are generally smaller than cities in terms of both geographic area and population.
 Most cities in Pennsylvania were once incorporated as a borough before becoming a city, and both began under the constitution as a township.
 Boroughs are not strictly classified by population and are administered through the borough legal code.
 Each borough elects a mayor and a council of three, five, seven, or nine members with broad powers, as determined by home rule measures.
+Some boroughs have even numbers of council members.
 The borough offices of tax assessor, tax collector and auditor are elected independently.
 The borough council can also hire a borough manager to enforce ordinances and carry out the day-to-day business of the town's administration and dictates of its council.
 The definition of boroughs is a town or district that is an administrative unit, in particular.
 Nineteen boroughs have also adopted home rule charters.

 Boroughs generally incorporate from areas of dense populations in a township.
 The areas generally had a train station and were centers of businesses and industrial activities.
 The first borough to be incorporated in Pennsylvania was Germantown in 1690.
 That borough ceased to exist when all of Philadelphia's municipalities were consolidated in 1854.
 The borough of Chester Heights has a unique distinction of incorporating into a borough out of Aston Township by a tax revolt.